jeromecoupe/jco_catcount/README.md

 #Description:
-Simple EE2 only plugin returning the number of items in any given category
+Simple EE2 only plugin returning the number of items in any given categories

 #Examples:
 	{exp:jco_catcount cat_id="33" status="open|closed" channel="channel"}